Košice guide Slovakia

 Keep an eye on the local calendar of cultural events, as Košice hosts various festivals, concerts and theater performances throughout the year.
 Košice is known for its International Peace Marathon, the oldest marathon in Europe and the 3rd oldest in the world.
 It was run for the first time in 1924.

-International Peace Marathon
+International Peace Marathon, Kosice

 Marathon